-4.6.6.2 Mouse Usage in Map Window
+Mouse Usage in Map Window

-Either double-clicking or right-clicking on a station, gives you access to several options, which are described in Show Data Manager below.
+Either double-clicking or right-clicking on a station, gives you access to several options, which are described in Show Data Manager on the next page.

 Clicking on a station displays the station in the Stations window of the Data Manager, while clicking on a baseline will display that baseline and any duplicates in the Sessions window.